mbreeling/GettingandCleaningData/README.md

 4.)
 Rename the 'activity' factors with descriptive names from 'activity_labels.txt' and clean up descriptive variable names.

 5.)
-Create and output the second data set 'Tidy_UCI_HAR.txt'.
+Create and output the second data set 'Tidy_UCI_HAR.txt' by taking means of each measurement variable grouped by the 'activity' and 'subject' factors.